ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-11-Revolve,_Sweep,_Loft_-_CAD_Tools_You_Need_to_Know-_Education_Chapter_1_Lesson_11.md

 ---

-A) Computer mouse and keyboard
+A) Car parts and engine components

-B) Kleenex box and door knob
+B) Computer mouse and keyboard

-C) Car parts and engine components
+C) Kleenex box and door knob

 D) Furniture and appliances

 ---

-B) Kleenex box and door knob
+C) Kleenex box and door knob

 ///